 *Ample parking for several cars

-*Garden enclosed (to keep sheep out) with garden furniture and a BBQ
+*Garden enclosed (to keep sheep out) with garden furniture.

 *Sorry not suitable for dogs as there are roaming sheep in the close vicinity

 The neighbouring villages of Painscastle and Clyro both have excellent pubs that serve good food.
 The Roast Ox in Painscastle is well worth a visit - do not be surprised if you find the car park full of tethered ponies as the neighbouring pony trekking stables often stop there.
 Down in the village of Clyro there is a garage with village shop and 14th century Drovers Inn, The Rhydspence.

 In Hay-on-Wye (renown for Hay Literary Festival held in May) with the picturesque castle overlooking the town, you will be spoilt for choice with the great variety of second hand bookshops, antique shops, boutique style shops and plenty of places to eat and drink.
 There is a local butcher and greengrocer, delicatessen and a couple of small grocery shops - many selling organic local produce.
 Hay has an outdoor local produce market on a Thursday selling locally grown produce, homemade cakes, fruit juices, honey, jams, crafts and rugs!!!! and much, much more.
 When in Hay it is a "must" to try Shepherds Ice Cream made from the milk of sheep.